nburbank-givedirectly/xfer-followup/writeup/writeup.md

 output: pdf_document
 ---

+# Notes on recipient expenditure patterns
+_Nathaniel Burbank, Central Data, {cur_date}_

-# Key takeaways
+## Key takeaways

 - Among GiveDirectly recipients, {most_popular_category_prct:.1%} report spending part or all of their transfer on {most_popular_category_lc}, making it the most commonly reported expense category.
 - {prop_w_resp_in_top_5:.1%} of surveyed respondents indicated that they spent at least part of their transfer on one or more of {top_5_str} expenses.
 - Only {vice_prct:.2%} of respondents, or slightly more than 1 in 1000 respondents, report spending any part of their transfer on a "vice activity" (alcohol, drugs, etc.).
 - The number of expense categories recipients typically select varies significantly by age and gender, with female and older recipients choosing more categories on average.
 - After adjusting for the differing propensity to select multiple expense categories by demographic factors and the compositional differences across projects, there is evidence for a mild positive association between female gender and food spending, and a negative link between female gender and agricultural activities.
 Additionally, older recipients report spending more on food and healthcare and less on business activities.
-- We have a [full breakdown](https://docs.google.com/spreadsheets/d/1JCUi14PHUhlf1HsGszGtXnHfg85GYWp5F2Q0tDWb2f4/edit#gid=1671298084) of both the raw response percentages and response percentages inverse-weighted by the number of categories selected, subdivided by country, project, recipient gender, and recipient age.
+- We have a [full breakdown](https://docs.google.com/spreadsheets/d/184txFsl9PnPbZav1lzhNk_th_r4OkiowhZepRBeaERQ/edit#gid=156678688) of both the raw response percentages and response percentages inverse-weighted by the number of categories selected, subdivided by country, project, recipient gender, and recipient age.

 ## Dataset construction